"Honor is simply the morality of superior men."

 Near Enemies: False Versions

 Reputation management: Being more concerned with appearing honorable than being honorable.
-True honor is what you do when no one will ever know or care.
+True honor is what we do when no one will ever know.

-Rigid moralism: Treating your code as absolute law, refusing to adapt or grow.
-True honor is alive and can deepen with time and struggle.
+Rigid moralism: Treating our code as absolute law, refusing to grow or adapt.
+True honor deepens through time and struggle.
+It adapts without compromising core principles.

-Self-righteousness: Using your standards to judge and condemn others.
-True honor is humble about its own imperfection.
+Self-righteousness: Using our standards to judge others harshly.
+True honor is humble about its own imperfection and ongoing development.

-Honor as weapon: Using your code to control or punish.
-True honor serves, it doesn't dominate or manipulate.
+Honor as weapon: Using our code to control or punish.
+True honor serves—it doesn't dominate or diminish others.

 The Feel of Honor

-This is different from pride, which needs recognition.
-True honor feels like standing on solid ground, unwavering in storms.
+This differs from pride, which needs recognition.
+True honor feels like standing on solid ground, unwavering in storms, rooted in something deeper than circumstance or external validation.

-You can feel the difference between honor that serves your integrity and honor that serves your image.
-The first feels grounding and freeing, giving you inner peace.
+We can feel the difference between honor that serves our integrity and honor that serves our image.
+The first feels grounding and freeing.
 The second feels performative and exhausting.

-At the heart of honor is your word.
-The Knight who keeps his word builds trust—with others and with himself.
+Our word is the heart of honor.
+The Knight who keeps his word builds trust—with others and himself.
 The Knight who breaks his word erodes that trust, one broken promise at a time.

 A man's word is the foundation of his honor.
-Without it, all his other virtues are built on sand, easily washed away.
+Without it, all his other virtues are built on sand.

 Honor and Failure

-The real test of honor is how you handle failure.
+The real test of honor is how we handle failure.
 The Mercenary's honor collapses when he fails—his whole sense of self was built on success.
-The Loser's honor was never there to begin with—he expected to fail and stopped trying.
+The Critic never fails because he never tries—he just evaluates those who do.

-The mature Knight's honor survives failure because it's not based on outcomes.
+The Mature Knight's honor survives failure because it's not based on outcomes.
 He did his best according to his code.
 He fell short.
-He owns it, learns from it, and returns to his code.
-His honor is in how he meets failure, not in never failing or pretending he is perfect.
+He owns it, learns from it, and returns to his code with renewed commitment.
+His honor is in how he meets failure, not in never failing.

-This is why honor grows through difficulty.
-Each time you face failure honestly, acknowledge your part, and return to your principles, you strengthen your honor.
-The Knight who has never failed has never been tested, and his honor remains unproven.
+Honor grows through difficulty.
+Each time we face failure and return to our principles, we strengthen our honor.
+The Knight who has never failed has never been tested.
+And untested honor remains an abstraction.

 Honor and Service

-True honor is connected to service.
-The Knight doesn't live by a code for his own sake—he lives by it because it serves something greater.
-His honor connects him to his family, his community, his craft, his truth, and his legacy.
+True honor connects to service.
+The Knight lives by a code because it serves something greater than himself.
+His honor connects him to family, community, craft, and legacy.

-This is what separates honor from mere self-discipline.
+This separates honor from mere self-discipline.
 Self-discipline can serve ego.
 Honor serves something beyond ego.
-The Knight's code points him toward what matters, and his honor is his commitment to live in alignment with that.
+The Knight's code points him toward what matters most deeply and endures.

-When honor loses its connection to service, it becomes hollow—the Mercenary's technical excellence without heart.
-When honor stays connected to service, it becomes a way of life—the Knight's devoted practice of what he believes in.
+When honor loses its connection to service, it becomes hollow—technical excellence without heart.
+When honor stays connected to service, it becomes a way of life that makes everything around it stronger and more whole.

 Cultivating Honor

-Keep small promises to yourself: Start with what you can do.
-Build trust in your own word, one step at a time.
+Keep small promises to ourselves: Start with what we can do consistently.
+Build trust in our own word through daily follow-through.

-Clarify your code: What do you stand for?
-What principles guide you?
-Make them explicit and let them evolve.
+Clarify our code: What do we stand for?
+Make our principles explicit and examine them regularly.

-Serve something greater: Connect your discipline to a purpose beyond yourself.
+Serve something greater: Connect our discipline to a purpose beyond ourselves that inspires our commitment.

-Admit mistakes: True honor can face failure without collapsing.
-Own what you've done and return to your code.
+Admit mistakes quickly: True honor can face failure without collapsing.
+Own what we've done and return to our code.

-Stay humble: Your honor is a work in progress, not a finished achievement.
+Stay humble: Our honor is a work in progress, not a finished achievement that we can rest upon.

-Guard your word: Take your agreements seriously.
-Don't promise lightly or just to please others.
+Guard our word carefully: Take agreements seriously.
+Don't promise lightly or make commitments we cannot keep.

 Inquiry

-• Where does your sense of honor become pride that isolates you?
+- Where does your sense of honor become pride that isolates you from others?

-• What would you refuse to do regardless of the cost?
+- What would you refuse to do regardless of the cost or consequences?